 Slovak or foreign investors entering the Slovak market may choose between several corporate forms.
-The fundamental law in this area is the Slovak Commercial Code.
+The fundamental law that regulates company formation in Slovakia is the Slovak Commercial Code.
 The Commercial Code regulates the corporate forms and business (entrepreneurial) activities that are defined as systematic activities conducted independently by an entrepreneur (either an individual or legal entity), in their own name and under their own responsibility for the purpose of making a profit.

 Foreign persons may conduct entrepreneurial activity in the territory of the Slovak Republic under the same conditions and to the same extent as Slovak persons, unless stipulated otherwise by law.
 A foreign natural or legal person may establish any form of company either together with other foreign or Slovak persons or alone as a sole shareholder.
 In this respect, foreign natural and legal persons enjoy the same rights and bear the same responsibilities as Slovak persons and may not be discriminated against.